Struct wayland_client::protocol::wl_surface::WlSurface

 sets the buffer transformation

-This request sets an optional transformation on how the compositor interprets the contents of the buffer attached to the surface.
+This request sets the transformation that the client has already applied to the content of the buffer.
 The accepted values for the transform parameter are the values for wl_output.transform.

 Buffer transform is double-buffered state, see wl_surface.commit.